 Volvo XC60 Recharge hybrid dashboard

-All XC60s get a nine-inch portrait-orientated tablet touchscreen infotainment system in the centre of the dashboard.
-It’s flanked by a pair of nice metal air vents, while the plastics and leather that line the rest of the interior mean that, when you factor in the hybrid technology as well, the car's price tag starts to make sense.
+All XC60s get a nine-inch portrait-orientated, tablet-style touchscreen infotainment system in the centre of the dashboard.
+It’s flanked by a pair of nice metal air vents, while the plastics and leather that line the rest of the interior mean that, when you factor in the hybrid technology as well, the car's lofty price tag starts to make sense.
 That display is joined by 12.3-inch digital dials, which benefit from improved graphics in the updated model.

 Equipment, options and accessories

-A wide swathe of safety equipment is also standard across the range, in keeping with Volvo's longstanding focus on this area.
-Included is a 'city safety' automatic braking system with pedestrian, cyclist and large-animal detection, oncoming traffic and off-road impact mitigation systems, road-sign recognition and a full complement of airbags.
+A wide swathe of safety equipment is also standard across the range, in keeping with Volvo's long-standing focus on this area.
+Included is a 'City Safety' automatic braking system with pedestrian, cyclist and large-animal detection, oncoming traffic and off-road impact mitigation systems, road-sign recognition and a full complement of airbags.